11 December 2020

 EINDHOVEN, The Netherlands, 11 December 2020 – Flying Forward 2020 is a three-year collaborative research project that will develop a new Urban Air Mobility (UAM) ecosystem aligned with the Digital Government Transformation (DGT) of EU Member States that focuses on incorporating Urban Air Mobility within the spatial data infrastructure of cities.
 Building and incorporating all related data from UAM infrastructures and operations within the digital infrastructure of cities will allow us to help society to fly forward in a safe, secure and effective way to make life easier.

 “Urban mobility was limited to two dimensions, until now.
-But humans do see three dimensions.
-Therefore, Urban Air Mobility (UAM) will help societies experience an entirely new dimension of mobility.
+But humans do see three dimensions, therefore, Urban Air Mobility (UAM) will help societies experience an entire new dimension of mobility.
 We are flying forward in creating Sustainable and Resilient."

 Frank M. Salzgeber // Head of Innovation and Ventures Office // European Space Agency (ESA)